nus-cs2103-AY1819S2/cs2103-website/schedule/week8/tutorial-cs2103.md

-**Questions to discuss during tutorial:** Divide these five questions among team members.
+**Questions to discuss during tutorial:** Divide these questions among team members.
 Be prepared to answer questions allocated to you.

 **Q1**
 1. Explain what Gradle is.
 How is it used in AB4?